-- Deciduous trees and shrubs: late October to late March. - Container-grown plants: At any time if ground and weather conditions are favourable. - Turf: Autumn or early winter. - Watering and weed control: To be provided as necessary to ensure the site is weed-free and to help plants establish and thrive.
+- Deciduous trees and shrubs: late October to late March. - Grass seed: April to October.

-- 1.2.
+1.2.
 Soil Conditions: Soil for cultivating and planting is to be moist, friable and (except in aquatic/ marginal planting) not waterlogged.
-Prevent planting pit sides, bases and backfilled material from freezing using boards, tarpaulins, landscape fleeces or other protective materials. - 1.3.
+Prevent planting pit sides, bases and backfilled material from freezing using boards, tarpaulins, landscape fleeces or other protective materials.

+1.3.
 Protect Work: The Contractor shall provide adequate temporary protection to the work during the installation and shall include temporary coverings, and all other measures for protecting the work from damage.
 Any work damaged or soiled by traffic or other causes due to inadequate temporary protection shall be removed and made good at the cost of the Contractor.
-If other work is damaged by the Contractor, they will be held responsible for the cost of rectification. - 1.4.
+If other work is damaged by the Contractor, they will be held responsible for the cost of rectification.

+1.4.
 Site Clearance: All rubbish, concrete, metal, glass, decayed vegetation, any materials containing toxins, pathogens, and other extraneous substances harmful to plant, animal or human life, and contaminated topsoil are to be removed.
 Stones larger than 50mm are to be removed.
-Larger roots of existing vegetation proposed for removal and beyond root protection zones are to be grubbed up and disposed of without undue disturbance of soil and adjacent areas subject to ecological constraints. - 1.5.
+Larger roots of existing vegetation proposed for removal and beyond root protection zones are to be grubbed up and disposed of without undue disturbance of soil and adjacent areas subject to ecological constraints.

+- 1.5.
 Cleanliness: All rubbish is to be immediately cleared and removed as it accumulates during work, including from hard surfaces and grass areas.
 At completion, the site is to be left clean and tidy. - 1.6.
 Weed Control General: All weeds shall be hand weeded using hand tools or cut down and taken off-site to a tip found by the contractor. - 1.7.
-Invasive Weeds: Flail mowers should not be used for the removal of invasive weeds, such as Japanese knotweed (Reynoutria japonica) or giant hogweed (Heracleum mantegazzianum) and should be removed using a suitable non-residual herbicide.
+Invasive Weeds: Flail mowers should not be used for the removal of invasive weeds, such as Japanese knotweed (Reynoutria japonica) or giant hogweed (Heracleum mantegazzianum) and should be removed using a suitable non-residual herbicide. - 1.8.

-- 1.8.
 Water: Water must not be allowed to accumulate in any part of the works and the Contractor is to allow for providing for all necessary pumping or bailing that may be required to always keep any excavations or any part of the site free from water. - 1.9.
-Watering: All planted areas, including grassland and wildflowers, are to be watered to the full depth of topsoil, evenly and without damaging or displacing plants or soil immediately after planting operations.
+Watering: All planted areas, including grassland, are to be watered to the full depth of topsoil, evenly and without damaging or displacing plants or soil immediately after planting operations.
 Watering is to be undertaken as necessary to ensure the establishment and continued thriving of all plants, including before planting.
 If the water supply is or is likely to be restricted by emergency legislation, do not carry out planting until instructed.
 If planting has been carried out, obtain instructions on watering. - 1.10.
-Relieving Compaction Generally: All works should be undertaken in line with the following principles: - The moisture content of the soil is at least 5% below its plastic limit. - Identified root protection areas are to be avoided.
+Relieving Compaction Generally: All works should be undertaken in line with the following principles: - The moisture content of the soil is at least 5% below its plastic limit.

+- Identified root protection areas are to be avoided.